GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/sprite/reference.md

 ## Sprite

-Animated object which can be used for most elements of a game
+Animated object which can be used for most elements of a game.

 ### Object actions